hdrpknc/Reference-work/extension.md

 - [ ] my user exists in d and q and is the same
 - [ ] user has dev-accesskey on all d systems
 - [ ] test data is available on d system
-- [ ] important SAP Notes for the app are added https://fioriappslibrary.hana.ondemand.com/sap/fix/externalViewer/#/home
+- [ ] important SAP Notes for the app are added. determine at [fiori apps library](https://fioriappslibrary.hana.ondemand.com/sap/fix/externalViewer/#/home)
 ____________________________________
 #### extend service
 - [ ] create new segw-project that redefines std.
 OData project